rajewski/rajewski.github.io/about.md

 ### Career Goals

-I am ~2 years from my PhD defenense, and I am looking to apply my skills toward a career in plant genetics with an emphasis in bioinformatics.
+I am ~1 year from my PhD defenense, and I am looking to apply my skills toward a career in plant genetics with an emphasis in bioinformatics.
 I am open to work in a commercial, academic, or government setting, and would be happy to relocate oustide of California.

 ### Skills